Everyone has been afraid of something. This is normal because fear is a defense mechanism for ensuring the body’s

 - You use alcohol, drugs or unprescribed medication to cope with these objects or situations, or when your anxiety is too high

-A health professional can assess whether you have a phobia or another health problem.
+A health professional can assess whether you have specific phobia or another health problem.
 They will propose a treatment plan adapted to your needs.

 See the Help and resources section to find resources available to you.

 If you have suicidal thoughts and fear for your safety or that of people around you, see the Preventing suicide page.
 You will find further information on help and resources available.

-Phobias are illnesses that can be treated.
+Phobia is a illness that can be treated.
 There are known treatments available.
-Treatments allow people affected to regain control of their lives and daily activities.
-The earlier an affected person consults with a doctor, the better their chances of recovery.
+Treatments allow people with phobia to regain control of their lives and daily activities.
+The earlier a person consults, the better their chances of recovery.

-In most cases, phobias are treated effectively by a psychotherapy, medication, or a combination of these 2 treatments.
+In most cases, phobia is treated effectively by self-care, group psychological education, an intervention, psychotherapy, medication, or by a combination of some of these treatments.

 Anxiety disorder experts generally recommend cognitive behavioural therapy.
-This type of psychotherapy aims to change the individual’s thoughts and problematic behaviour, and replaces them with thoughts and responses appropriate to reality.
+This type of psychotherapy aims to change the individual’s thoughts, core beliefs and problematic behaviour, and replaces them with thoughts and responses appropriate to reality.
 It helps to find solutions.

-Different medication can be used to treat phobias, including antidepressants and anxiolytics.
+Different medication can be used to treat phobia, including antidepressants and anxiolytics.
 See the page with information on anxiety problems to learn more about:

-The condition of someone affected by phobias can worsen if it is not taken seriously.
+The condition of someone with phobia can worsen if it is not taken seriously.
 See the page with information on everything you need to know about anxiety disorder complications.

 Protection and prevention